SpontanCombust/w3stringsx/README.md

 panel_mod_settings|Mod settings
 preset_value_mod_default|Default
 ```
+These entries that contain only string key and text columns are referred to in this project as "abbreviated entries".
+Entries with all the required columns, that is ID column, hex key, string key and text on the other hand are referred to as "complete entries".

+If there exists at least one complete entry in the file with the ID in proper mod ID space, the `;idspace` header is no longer needed.

 Note that you can still add complete lines with IDs if you want to edit vanilla strings or give some of the entries a predefined ID (for whatever reason).
 The script ensures that there will be no ID collisions when complete lines are generated from abbreviated ones.